1.2 Million Minutes of Teaching, Now Build with Us, & Podcast Teaser with JP Hong

 • What actually matters when you’re trying to apply something, not just remember it.

 That shift is important to us, because there’s plenty of information out there already.
 What people need is something that makes the information make sense.
+I heard a great quote in the post-AI era:

-So I suppose this week’s letter is really just that.
-A small pause to celebrate milestones and to let you know what we’re trying to build.
-The numbers are nice, but the real thing we care about is whether the Plastics Fella keeps becoming more useful, more thoughtful, and more educational for the people who trust it.
-We’ve got a lot more coming.
+So this week’s letter is really just that: a small pause to celebrate the milestones and share what we’re building.
+The numbers are nice, but what we care about most is whether The Plastics Fella keeps becoming more useful, more thoughtful, and more educational for the people who trust it.

 P’Fella ❤️